malin84/transportation_networks_of_china/README.md

 ## Year of Construction and Applicable Design Code

 This data set records the years of construction and the applicable design codes for all segments of roads and railroads in the dataset.
-In addition, the dataset also contains the coordinates of the roads and railroads.

 ## Pixel-Level Design Speed and Travel Time